-This is when a humpback whale floats with its head out of the water and it’s body vertically under it!
-Our humpback friends are basically getting a lay of the land, viewing its surroundings!
+This is when a humpback whale floats with its head out of the water and its body vertically under it!
+Our humpback friends are getting a lay of the land, and viewing its surroundings!

 The Worst Months for Whale Watching in Maui

 The worst months for whale watching in Maui are the summer months because the humpback whales have returned to Alaska where they spend their summers feeding on krill, plankton, and small bait fish.
 Observing their activity during feeding months (May – October) is very different than their surface behavior seen in Maui during winter months!